 We are part of the natural world

-Although the human mind is affected and shaped by the modern social world, its deep structure is adapted to, and informed by, the natural environment in which it evolved.
-Young humans therefore have an innate connection with, and empathy for, the natural world that is evident from the earliest years.
+Although human minds are shaped through the experiences and relationships that come through living in a social world, they also have a deep connection to the natural environments within which they have evolved.
+Young children therefore have an innate connection with, and empathy for, the natural world that is evident from the earliest years.
 One of the most striking changes in children’s lives over the past century is the erosion of the time spent in nature and it is becoming clear that this may be having a profound impact, not only on child health and wellbeing, but on their environmental understanding and attitudes in later life.

 3. Barrows, A (1995).
 The Ecopsychology of Child Development, in T. Roszak, M.E.
 Gomes & A.D.
 Kanner (Eds) Ecopsychology: restoring the Earth, healing the mind.
 New York: Sierra Press

 4. Louv, R (2005).
 Last Child in the Woods